-*Do you re-enact scenarios from your past, but with different people?

 Participants demonstrated transference in biased memories and judgments about a person they perceived as similar to a former significant other.

-This effect was manipulated to elicit positive impressions even when the target was from an ethnic out-group, suggesting ways to reduce stigma and discrimination by evoking positive transference from past experiences to present actors.
+This suggests that stigma and discrimination may be reduced by evoking positive transference from past experiences to present actors.

-They observed that participants’ transient mood was more positive when the target of their transference resembled their own significant other and occupied a similar role to the original person.
+Baum and Anderson observed that participants’ current mood was more positive when the target of their transference resembled their significant other and occupied a similar role to the original person.